dzw154/COMP560_F25_Final_Project/README.md

 # Nonlinear Factor Models in Financial Markets: A Comparative Study of Autoencoders and PCA

-This project explores the use of autoencoders as a nonlinear alternative to Principal Component Analysis (PCA) for dimensionality reduction, clustering, and anomaly detection in financial return data.
-Using historical data from Yahoo Finance and Alpha Vantage, we evaluate how effectively these models extract latent market factors and uncover nonlinear structures.
+This project compares Principal Component Analysis (PCA) and neural autoencoders as factor models for financial return data.
+We focus on how well each method reconstructs returns and what structure their latent factors reveal.

 ## Goals
-- Compare PCA and autoencoders for reconstructing standardized daily returns
+- Reduce the dimensionality of daily equity returns using PCA and an autoencoder
-- Evaluate performance using R² and Mean Squared Error (MSE)
+- Compare reconstruction quality using R² and Mean Squared Error (MSE)
-- Apply K-Means clustering to latent features from both models
-- Detect anomalies using both classical statistics (Z-score, IQR) and machine learning (Isolation Forests)
+- Cluster latent factors with K-means and compare groupings across methods

-## Datasets We Used
+## Data

+We use daily prices from 2012–2025 for:

-- S&P 500 (2012–2025) from Yahoo Finance
+- S&P 500 index (\^GSPC)
-- Russell 3000 (2015–2025) from Alpha Vantage API (`TIME_SERIES_DAILY`)
+- Eight large tech stocks: AAPL, AMZN, GOOG, META, MSFT, NFLX, NVDA, TSLA

+Data is sourced via `yfinance` and Alpha Vantage, converted to log returns, and standardized before modeling.

-## What We Found
+## Methods

+- **PCA**: Linear factors extracted from the return matrix, evaluated via per-asset R² and MSE.
+- **Autoencoder**: Feedforward encoder–decoder with a 128-neuron hidden layer and a low-dimensional bottleneck; evaluated with the same metrics.
+- **Clustering**: K-means with \(k = 3\) applied separately to PCA and autoencoder latent factors.

+## Key Findings

-- PCA is highly effective for capturing linear structure, but autoencoders approach or exceed its performance on nonlinear patterns as model capacity increases.
+- PCA is a strong baseline, especially for more linear or index-like series.
-- Autoencoder-based clustering reveals latent groupings (e.g., NFLX and TSLA) not found in PCA results.
-- Anomaly detection is more robust when incorporating autoencoder reconstruction loss and multivariate Isolation Forests.

-## Report
+- The autoencoder achieves competitive R² and MSE, and for some assets (e.g., NVDA, AAPL) matches or slightly exceeds PCA.
+- K-means on autoencoder factors reveals different groupings (e.g., TSLA with NFLX, META with NVDA), suggesting the nonlinear embedding captures relationships that PCA does not.

-The full project report is written in LaTeX and available in `report.pdf`.
-It includes methodology, figures, and citations.
+The full LaTeX report is available as `report.pdf` located in `report/report.pdf`.